Integrations

 Slack

 Slack is the only integration that implements both adapter types.
 As a MessagingAdapter, it handles channels and DMs.
-As a DocumentAdapter, it can read and create Canvas documents.
+As a DocumentAdapter, it can read, create, and list files/snippets.

 export SLACK_BOT_TOKEN=xoxb-your-token-hereConfiguration supports channel filtering: